dojo/widgets/src/select/README.md

 The simplest way to create a an accessible select field that works across all browsers, devices, and assistive tech is to set `useNativeElement` to true.
 However, the custom element also sets appropriate ARIA attributes handles keyboard interactions.

-All instances of this widget should make use of the `label` property or a separate `label` node associated with the select's `widgetId` property.
+All instances of this widget should make use of the `label` property or a separate `label` node associated with the select's `id` property.

 ### Internationalization Features